-If your public healthcare insurance does not commence or end on 1 January of a calendar year, the compulsory excess and any voluntary excess in that calendar year are set lower, in proportion to the number of days insured.
+If your public healthcare insurance does not commence or end on 1 January of a calendar year, the compulsory excess in that calendar year are set lower, in proportion to the number of days insured.
 The calculated amount is rounded off to whole Euros.